NVIDIA/DALI/docs/FAQ.rst

 Q: Can DALI volumetric data processing work with ultrasound scans?
 ##################################################################
-A: DALI doesn't support any domain-specific data formats like NIfTI, but in most cases, the data is first processed offline and converted to a more data processing friendly format like NumPy arrays (including initial normalization and conversion).
+A: DALI doesn't support any domain-specific data formats like NIfTI, but in most cases, the data is first processed offline and converted to a more data-processing-friendly format like NumPy arrays (including initial normalization and conversion).
 If the data is available in DALI-supported format there is no reason why it cannot be processed no matter if it is an ultrasound or CT scan.